cydrobolt/polr-CLI/README.md

  - If you are on Windows or on a system that does not support colors in the terminal, then set it to False, otherwise, leave it to True
  - Run `setup.py install`
  - If you are on Linux, run `sh install.sh` as superuser (`sudo sh install.sh` or `su -c "sh install.sh"`)
+ - If you wish to use `polr-cli` with a self-hosted instance, please replace all instances of `polr.me` with your instance's URL.

 ##### How to use `polr-cli`:
 After running `sudo install.sh`, you will be able to access polr through `polr <cmd>`.